godotengine/godot-docs/classes/class_rigidbody.rst

 | *Getter*  | get_linear_velocity()      |
 +-----------+----------------------------+

-The body's linear velocity.
+The body's linear velocity in units per second.
 Can be used sporadically, but **don't set this every frame**, because physics may run in another thread and runs at a different granularity.
 Use :ref:`_integrate_forces<class_RigidBody_method__integrate_forces>` as your process loop for precise control of the body state.

 ----